Sunrise Park Pollinator Gardens

 Monarch butterfly

-Your City of Troutdale Parks Department has been working on creating pollinator gardens at Sunrise Park to attract the Monarch butterfly, whose habitat has been largely lost in this area.
+The City of Troutdale Parks Department has created these pollinator gardens along with community volunteers.
+These gardens were created to establish necessary habitat for the Monarch butterfly, whose habitat has been largely lost in this area.
 Sunrise Park happens to be in the migration path of the Monarch.
 While the Monarch is not considered an endangered species, its population has plummeted to record lows in recent years, according to the U.S. Department of Fish & Wildlife.